infinum/eightshift-docs/website/docs/basics/helpers-php.md

 ## checkAttr

+This function is the really similar to the same JavaScript function on this [link](helpers-javascript).
+Except there is no last parameter which is used only in wp-admin to detect `undefined` attributes.

+## checkAttrResponsive

-This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).
+This function is also the really similar to the same JavaScript function on this [link](helpers-javascript).
+Except there is no last parameter which is used only in wp-admin to detect `undefined` attributes.

 ## checkAttrResponsive